 Coliform Bacteria testing, Walla Walla Regional Water Testing Services.
-Daytime 509-526-9287 After hours/emergencies 509-540-8461 Hours of operation: Monday thru Thursday 8:00AM to 12:00PM - 1:00PM to 5:00Pm Friday 8:00AM to 12:00PM Contact Name: Joan Skifstad
+Daytime 509-526-9287.
+After hours/emergencies 509-540-8461 Hours of operation: Monday thru Thrusday 8:00AM to 12:00 PM - 1:00PM to 5:00PM Friday: 8:00AM to 12:00PM Contact: Joan Skifstad

-Emergency Lab: Benton County Health Department 7102 West Okanogan Place Kennewick WA.
-99336 Phone: 509-460-4200 After Hours 509-546-9909 Hours of Operation: Monday thru Friday 8:00AM to 5:00PM
+Emergency Lab: Benton County Health Dept. 7102 West Okanogan Place Kennewick, WA.
+99336 Phone: 509-460-4200.
+After hours: 509-546-9909 Hours of operation: Monday thru Friday 8:00AM to 5:00PM

-Chlorine testing is done daily by city staff.
-All other testing is done by Anatek Labs, 1282 Alturas Drive, Moscow.
-ID Phone #208-883-2839 Fax #208-882-9246
+Chlorine residual testing is done by city staff.
+All other testing is done by Anatek Labs, 1282 Alturas Drive.
+Moscow, ID.
+Phone: 208-883-2839 or 208-882-9246

-EFFECTIVE COMMUNICATION
+EFFECTIVE COMMUNICATION Example notification

-Example notification.

 The City of Dayton Water Department is experiencing problems in the water system, and are doing everything we can to solve the problem.
 Our primary concern is to protect the public health.
 An important part is to keep the system operational for emergencies such as fire protection or any other damage from occurring.

-What we know now is that we have positive bacterial test.
+What we know now is that we have a positive bacterial test.
 We will keep you informed as soon as we learn more.
 We have contacted the State and local officials to help us respond effectively.
 If you think you are ill or need medical advice, contact a physician.
-We are sampling the water and doing tests to determine whether there is contamination in the
+We are sampling the water and doing tests to determine whether there is contamination in the water system.
 If you choose to use the city water boil it or use bottled water until further notice.